andaziemele/eportfolio/ssd.md

 **Using Linters to Support Python Testing**

 **Artefacts produced:**
-- No artefacts produced in this Unit.
+- No artefacts produced in this Unit, apart from Assignment 1 submission.

 #### Unit 7
 **Introduction to Operating Systems**